zakkmccrack/zakkmccrack/README.md

 **Science** — Physics, mathematics, and astrophysics are my lifelong intellectual companions.
 The mystery of how the universe works, from quarks to galaxies, fuels my sense of wonder!

-**Music** — I have studied a lot of the history of music, from a purely social/historical point of view but I also play drums.
+**Music** — I have studied a lot of the history of music, from a purely social/historical point of view but I also play drums and guitar.
 This led me to meet many artists of various musical genres, starting with the blues and ending with the various genres of today.
 I also listen to a lot of classical music although my favorite genre remains pop-punk-rock!

 ---
 <div align="center">